MariaBarros/rino-ski-code-challenge/README.md

 In order to test the code I've written some tests.
 These tests are hosted in the spec directory.
 I you want to see the result of these tests you can type - for example - ``http://localhost:5000/testRunner.html `` in your browser.

 ### Running the game
-You can play the game using lite-server.
-If you don´t have installed lite-server, run:
+For running the game locally, run:

-``npm install lite-server``
+``node web.js``

-and then, run ``lite serve`` in the application root.
+You can also view the game online [here](https://sky-rhino-code-challenge.herokuapp.com/).